 The CA.Blocks.DataAccess is a lightweight .NET library designed specifically for Onion and CQRS type architectures to extract and work with relational databases.
-The base premise is reducing the object–relational impedance mismatch that exists between the relational world and the object world of .NET.
-The design focuses on making the datatype translations more seamless, moving from dataset and tables type structures into objects, and from .NET types into SQL parameters.
+The base premise is reducing the object–relational impedance mismatch that exists between the relational world and the object world in .NET.
+The design focuses on making the datatype translations more seamless, moving from a dataset and tables structures into objects.

-CA.Blocks.DataAccess grew out of projects I been working on since 2003. and have been well tested.
-They have evolved as the .NET framework as evolved.
+CA.Blocks.DataAccess grew out of projects I been working on since 2003.
+It has evolved with the frameworks as they have been updated.
 After trying to switch to Entity framework and n-Hibernate I came back to the CA.Blocks.DataAccess for the simple reason it was lightweight and far more predictable.
-I found that whilst the Entity framework and n-Hibernate excel at CRUD type applications I was doing a lot of workarounds and conversions trying use and them in either CQRS, layered onion, and repository type Architectures.
-I have seen many code bases use Entity framework for data access in a Repository Pattern, any in most cases you end up writing more code in the object world to avoid working to a few SQL statements.
-A tell-tale sign is you using reflection or mapping to copy objects across boundaries.
+I found that whilst the Entity framework and n-Hibernate excel at CRUD type applications I was doing a lot of workarounds and conversions trying use and them in either CQRS and layered onion type Architectures.
+A tell-tale sign is you using reflection to copy objects across boundaries.
 The blocks have been used in may of the projects I have been involved with.